omaskery/rn2483/README.md

 ## Alternatives

-* https://github.com/sagneessens/RN2483 - a more fully featured library, but is implemented using a global singleton restricting you to one device per application and has limited error handling/reporting.
+* https://github.com/sagneessens/RN2483 - a more fully featured library, but is implemented using a global singleton restricting you to one device per application, depends on a specific serial port implementation, and has limited error handling/reporting.

 [LoStik product page]: https://ronoth.com/products/lostik